gustavoc82/Data-Feeds-and-Technology/README.md

 ### Minimum market value

-When option 4 Calculate Minimum is selected, Main Method calls method `CalculateMinimum()` and the same applicable range of property value cells is selected based off of `nrows` from which values are appended to an internal list.
+When option 4 Calculate Minimum is selected, the main Method calls method `CalculateMinimum()` and the same applicable range of property value cells is selected based on `nrows` from which values are appended to an internal list.
 C# function `Min()` is then used to display the minimum value.

 ```csharp
 static float CalculateMinimum()